-If you watch the Golf Channel on a consistent basis, you have likely seen tons of infomercials for golf clubs.
+If you watch the Golf Channel on a consistent basis, you have likely seen tons of infomercials for golf clubs like the GX-7.
 They’re gimmicky, make big promises, and generally, I don’t take any of them seriously.
 However, they are very effective at selling clubs (or else they wouldn’t keep advertising).
 So I decided to put one of them to the test to see if there is any merit to their claims.
 I purchased a Square Strike wedge, which is one of the more popular infomercial items these days.

 Despite the club having an unusual design, it genuinely surprised me after testing it.